 Face to face fundraising is also a fantastic way to meet new people who’d like to talk about our work and support our life-saving research.
 We understand that some people don’t like being asked to donate in this way and all our fundraisers are trained to recognise and respect when someone doesn’t want to engage with them.
 Our fundraisers aim to make people feel comfortable to say no so that you are empowered to say yes when it suits you.

 All genuine Cancer Research UK face to face fundraisers wear a blue Cancer Research UK branded t-shirt or jacket and a photo ID badge that will be visible at all times.

 When you’re approached by a face to face fundraiser, they’ll tell you that they’re a paid professional fundraiser raising money for Cancer Research UK.
 If you do decide to regularly donate to us, they’ll also give you details of the campaign they’re working on and how much money we’re aiming to raise.

-Our face to face fundraisers are currently asking people to make a regular donation via Direct Debit or SMS.
+Our face to face fundraisers are currently asking people to make a regular donation via Direct Debit or to sign up to our weekly lottery via Direct Debit.
 They’ll also talk to you about our research, how it’s helping more people than ever beat cancer and exactly how your support will benefit our work.

 You should receive a welcome call within a few days of committing to a regular donation.
 This is a short phone call to say thank you for your donation and see if you have any questions.
 You’ll also receive an Advance Notification Letter (ANL) in the post at least 10 days before your first payment leaves your bank account, to confirm that the Direct Debit has been set up.